shihad1972/postfix-destination/README.md

 my_tls_protocols: List of TLS protocols to allow.
 Defaults to "!SSLv2, !SSLv3, !TLSv1, !TLSv1.1"
 do_ssl: Boolean.
 Configure a TLS / SSL listener.
 Defaults to true
 do_spam: Configure spamassassin content filtering.
 Defaults to true
-do_inbound_sasl: Allow authentication on _this_ SMTP server
+do_inbound_sasl: Allow authentication on _this_ SMTP server.
+Defaults to true.
-do_outbound_sasl: Allow outbound connections to authenticate to a relay host
 outbound_sasl_maps: Mappings of relayhost / username and password combinations
+        to authenticate with remote SMTP hosts.
 Array of dicts; dict has following keys:
         - relayhost:
           username:
           password: